Nisha Katona is the CEO, executive chef and development chef of Mowgli Street Food restaurants and founder of the Mowgli Trust charity.

 Nisha received an MBE in the 2019 New Year Honours List for services in the Food Industry.

-Nisha is also the author of four cookbooks:
+Nisha is also the author of five cookbooks:

 She has also worked extensively as a business and food expert on several projects across the BBC, ITV and Channel 4 and Radio 4.